Essilor Lenses: lenses for prescription glasses.

 - Correct Frame front alignment including:

-- Horizontal alignment the frame must sit level on the face
+- In horizontal alignment, the frame must sit level on the face

 - Face form angle to ensure each rim is equidistant from the eyes.